What is hash? Well, for one, it may be the forefather of all cannabis concentrates.

 And, if you’re feeling adventurous, you can do all 3 – a hash sprinkled dried flower and tobacco rolled joint.

-Another extremely popular way of consuming hash is through using a bong or pipe.
+Another extremely popular way of smoking hash is through using a bong or pipe.

 Here are some simple directions: